WEEKEND OF SEPTEMBER 28, 2018

 Join us for A Gorey Evening!

-Kick off Death Salon Boston in gashly style with an evening of cocktails, music, Edward Gorey artifacts, original art by Landis Blair, and the good company of your fellow Death Salon attendees and organizers.
+Kick off Death Salon Boston in gashly style with an evening of drinks, music, Edward Gorey artifacts, original art by Landis Blair, and the good company of your fellow Death Salon attendees and organizers.
 Gorey-themed attire is strongly encouraged.

 7:00pm Story Chapel